Lambrook: History

 In 1883, Edward Mansfield took over as headmaster, with 46 boys, and made substantial additions to the property, almost doubling its size.
 Mansfield's expansion saw Lambrook gain a reputation as an efficiently run and forward-looking school, although this came at significant financial cost, which placed the school's finances under considerable pressure.
 It was around this time that what was later termed as 'a row', of undetermined origin and nature, took place, which saw almost all of the pupils leave.

 Upon the accession of Francis Browne in 1904, there were only 35 pupils and seven teaching staff, but by 1935 the school had expanded again to 59 boys.
 The current chapel was built under Francis Browne's tenure, in 1905.
 By 1945 there were 90 boys and a nearby residence, Westfield, was purchased to accommodate 30 pupils.
 When Archie Forbes took over in 1952 the school finances were at crisis point, and only improved by the time Philip Brownless, Archie Forbes' son-in-law, was appointed in 1956.
 However, substantial death duty liabilities hit Lambrook when Archie Forbes died in the same year, and the financial ruin that the school then faced was only averted in 1967, when Lambrook became a Charitable Trust.

 By 1971, there were 120 boys, increasing to 140 by 1997.
 Major expansions of the premises took place between 1978 and 1984 during the headmastership of Tom Clough, including a new teaching block, a squash court and an all-weather pitch.
 During this period the school gained an outstanding reputation for the high calibre of teaching and the academic and sporting achievements of its pupils.
 Lambrook declined under the tenure of Michael Bickersteth (1989–92), with numbers dropping considerably, a trend not significantly changed by his successor Robin Badham Thornhill, who resigned in 1997 to take up the Headship of Summerfields, Oxford.

-In 1993, a pre-prep department was opened with four children, increasing to 69 by 1997.
+In 1993, a pre-prep department was opened with five children, increasing to 69 by 1997.
 In that year the Governors approved a merger with Haileybury Junior School in Windsor which was beset by the limitations of its site, and John Hare, headmaster of Haileybury was appointed to the new combined school, called Lambrook-Haileybury, with 200 children, now of both sexes, both boarders and day pupils.
 Robert Deighton's tenure as Head saw the school flourish with numbers growing to over 450.
+A nursery was opened during the tenure of the head of Pre-Prep Mrs Coombe.
 In July 2009, the school ceased links with Haileybury, and returned to the original name of Lambrook.
 Current headmaster, Jonathan Perry, has been in place since 2010, having formerly been head of Kingsmead School in Hoylake, which has since closed.

+Since 6 September 2022, all of the children of William, Prince of Wales have been pupils of Lambrook School.

 The school has 52 acre of grounds and playing fields.